 - N: Nagging cough or hoarseness

-Here are 10 tips to early cancer prevention:
+Here are 10 tips for early cancer prevention:

 - Quit smoking: Smokers are more susceptible (about 20-40 times) to the risk of lung cancer compared to non-smokers.